ujjwalcts/Hybrid-app-test-assignment/README.md

 </p>

 ## Custom Plugins for native API communication
-Following custom custom plugins are implemented to interact with native platform.
+Following custom plugins are implemented to interact with native platform.

 <b>network-connection-type-plugin</b>
 It provides the device connected network type. like WIFI, NON-WIFI